D9J9V/humane-banque/README.md

 Humane Banque represents a significant step forward in building a more stable, transparent, and human-centric DeFi.
 By combining the architectural innovations of Uniswap V4 with the foundational security of World ID, it offers a predictable and reliable platform for fixed-term lending and borrowing.
 It addresses critical flaws in existing models, paving the way for more sustainable and trustworthy financial applications within the growing World App ecosystem.

 ---
-Contracts:
-1. BaseHook.sol - The foundation contract that all hooks inherit from, providing Uniswap V4 hook functionality
-2. AuctionRepoHook.sol - The main implementation that inherits from BaseHook, containing the full auction-based lending protocol with WorldID verification
-3. VerifiedActionHook.sol - A simpler implementation focused on just the WorldID verification aspect
-4. LendingRepoMVPHook.sol - A simplified lending protocol without auctions for MVP testing

-IAuctionRepoHook.sol provides the interface for external applications to interact with the main contract.